PegasusMKD/Integrated-Systems-Homework/ReadMe.md

       - Invoice PDF generation - https://ironpdf.com/tutorials/dotnet-core-pdf-generating/ - **Implemented**
       - Sending an e-mail - https://mailtrap.io/blog/asp-net-core-send-email/ - **Implemented**
  - [ ] Implement views - *In Progress*
- - [ ] Test/Experiment with controllers and views to see how well it works
+ - [ ] Test/Experiment with controllers and views to see how well it works - *In Progress*
- - [ ] Add error checking and handling
+ - [X] Add error checking and handling **- set to done since we don't care about this**
       - For example trying to create an object when passing in a GUID, or updating one without a GUID

 ## Bugs